-- 1. It is not permissible to adhere roof membranes to freshly poured concrete supporting deck structures, within the first 28 days after pouring, unless expressly instructed in writing by the Building Envelope Engineer.

-Adhered means adhered by means of an adhesive, hot bitumen or the process of torch-welding. - 2.
-Deck preparation by others: - 1.
-Remove all ridges and bumps, and repair cracks. - 2.
-Feather with grout all weld plates and elevation differences. - 3.
-Pre-cast decks joints should be "taped" or stripped-in with a membrane ply.
+- It is not permissible to adhere roof membranes to freshly poured concrete supporting deck structures, within the first 28 days after pouring, unless expressly instructed in writing by the Building Envelope Engineer.
+Adhered means adhered by means of an adhesive, hot bitumen or heat. - 2) Deck preparation by others: - 1) Remove all ridges and bumps, and repair cracks. - 2) Feather with grout all weld plates and elevation differences. - 3) Pre-cast decks joints should be "taped" or stripped-in with a membrane ply.